ThisIsCad/mlcom/content/archives/marx/_index.md

 - [1848: Manifesto Of The Communist Party](/archives/1848-communist-manifesto/) — The Communist Manifesto, originally the Manifesto of the Communist Party, is a political pamphlet written by German philosophers Karl Marx and Friedrich Engels.
 - [1867: Capital, Chapter One](1867-capital-volume-one/chapter01/) —
   Das Kapital, also known as Capital: A Critique of Political Economy or sometimes simply Capital, is a foundational theoretical text in materialist philosophy, critique of political economy and politics by Karl Marx.
 The full text is not available online, but the first chapter serves as a good introduction to material.
+- [1845: The German Ideology, Chapter One](/archives/marx/1845-german-ideology/) — Chapter One of The German Ideology is an exposition of Marx's materialist conception of history.